What Does Dna Polymerase Iii Do

 Mechanism of Action

 The process of DNA replication begins at specific sites on the DNA called origins of replication.
 Once the DNA double helix is unwound and separated, DNA polymerase III binds to the DNA and begins synthesizing new strands.
-The enzyme moves along the template strand, adding complementary nucleotides to the 3' end of the growing strand.
+Now, the enzyme moves along the template strand, adding complementary nucleotides to the 3' end of the growing strand.
 Because DNA polymerase III can only add nucleotides to the 3' end, one strand is synthesized continuously (the leading strand), while the other is synthesized in short fragments (the lagging strand) that are later joined together by DNA ligase.

 Fidelity and Proofreading